 There will be dedicated pages about hard- and/or software.

 This contains CPU sockets, connectors (internal and external ones) and so on.

 If you see something missing just contact me.

 I created a dedicated ICT page as it was too much for our family page.

 As all ICT related TLDs were taken I was thinking about what to take else as name.

 Than my wife popped up with the idea to use a pun for ICT and so I See T was born 🙂

 Thanks Nathalie Goedert 🙂

-After my self-employment trip, where I mainly supported doctors with an application for their practice, I came back to the normal IT market and started to work for the Deutsche Bank (first external for Sogeti and then, since 01.02.2017, as internal employee).
+After my self-employment trip, I came back to the normal IT market and started to work for the Deutsche Bank (first external for Sogeti and then, since 01.02.2017, as internal employee).
 Unfortunately, they decided to not continue with my contract (from August until the end of the year 2017 over 100 employees had to go, especially from the IT sector).
 During that period, I used Service Now as ticket system and was mainly employed for Level 2 support (remote, phone and even onsite support).
 I had to create documentation for mainly the Level 1 support desk to improve the first call resolution.
 As well I generated an internal webpage for the users with self-explaining documentations (screenshots and point to point explanations).
 Furthermore, I created the Level 2 documentation for the other team members as I was the best (and/or fastest) in resolving problems due to my knowledge acquired all the years before, outside a service desk.